Closed Door Cabin Blaster Layouts.

 ⬆️Monorail - Tableblaster combined.

-Practical combination to handle hanged parts and occasioanlly the big heavy parts on the high capacity main table.
+Practical combination to handle hanged parts and occasioanally the big heavy parts on the high capacity main table.
 Media pattern like the cabin above.

 Pros: practicality, can be loaded both ways and handle plenty of tasks.
 Easy to check cabinet wear.

-Cons: versatility has a cost in terms of Capex due to the more complicated building, also more wear parts while in operations.
-Eventualy parts lying on the main table needs to be flipped if bottom side should be blasted as well.
+Cons: versatility has a CAPEX cost due to the more complex build, and more wear parts during operation.
+Parts lying on the main table may need to be flipped if the bottom side also requires blasting.

 Boosters: carts to load the table, crane for the hooks.